-1.2 Guiding Principles
+1.2 GUIDING PRINCIPLES

-- Identify multi-modal improvements to increase bicycle, pedestrian, and transit access to the station. - Establish goals and policies to guide future public and private development to establish transit-oriented development adjacent to the station.
+- Identify multi-modal improvements to increase bicycle, pedestrian, and transit access between the station and surrounding community and coastal amenities. - Establish goals and policies to guide future public and private development to establish transit-oriented development adjacent to the station that reduces vehicle miles traveled and vehicular traffic to the greatest extent feasible.